LunamNauta/controller_utilities/README.md

 at this time, and therefore can't test anything else.

 ### Things to do
-Some functions need to be reworked in order to add support for more controller types.
-In particular, "update_from_input_event" has to be rewritten.
-Each console and style of controller has its own codes.
-Having a massive switch statement like that is simply not efficient.
-A hash map of some kind would be much better.
+Support for more controllers needs to be added.
+In order to do this, I'd need access to such controllers in order to see what it's event codes are.
+The library has been partially reworked to allow insertion of new controllers by simply setting a map between an enum and the code values.

 Something else that should be added is the ability to cause the controller to rumble.
 This is a simple operation, and can be done by writing data to a handler file.